What is Disc Harrow in Agriculture

 Introduction

-Whether you’re an experienced farmer or a complete beginner, you’ll need many tools for everything from preparing for planting to harvesting crops.
-With technological advances, harrows have evolved into various types that work with tractors.
-The disc harrow is one of the most common.
-In the following article, I will explain what you need to know about disc harrows, which might help you with managing your farm.
+Whether you are an experienced farmer or a complete beginner, you will need a lot of tools from preparing for planting to harvesting crops.
+As technology has improved, harrows have developed into various types that work with tractors, and disc harrows are one of the most common.
+In the following article, I will explain what you need to know about disc harrows, which will help you manage your farm.

 What is Disc Harrow